 In a primary school, you'll always have a reading 'deep dive' as part of your inspection.

 Your senior leadership team, curriculum leads, subject leads, teachers and pupils.

 How will inspectors do this?

-- Conversations (see the list of questions in the section below)
+- Conversations (see the list of questions towards the end of this article)

-- Work scrutinies (they'll look at 6 pieces of work per year group, for at least 2 year groups)
+- Work scrutinies (reviewing at least 6 workbooks or pieces of work per lesson, observed from at least 2 year groups)